Learning Horn Envelopes via Queries from Large Language Models: Learning the Horn Envelope

 \begin{corollary} The algorithm terminates after making at most $O(|\varphi)||\Vsf|)$ equivalence queries and at most $O(|\varphi|^2|\Vsf|)$ membership queries when the target is Horn.
-These are the exact same bounds as the classical algorithm \cite{Horn}. \end{corollary} \begin{proof} If the target is Horn then $\varphi\equiv\env(\varphi)$ and $|\env(\varphi)|\leq|\varphi|$ because the envelope is defined to be DG$(\varphi)$.
-Then the claim follows from Theorem \ref{thm:termination} by the observation that $k=0$ if the target is Horn. \end{proof}
+These are the same bounds as Angluin's classical algorithm for Horn theories~\cite{Horn}. \end{corollary} \begin{proof} If the target is Horn then $\varphi\equiv\env(\varphi)$ and $|\env(\varphi)|\leq|\varphi|$ because the envelope is defined to be DG$(\varphi)$.
+Then the claim follows from Theorem \ref{thm:termination} since $k=0$ when the target is Horn. \end{proof}

+Corollary~\ref{cor:polyifpolynonHorn} states that polynomial time bounds can also be achieved if the target is `close' to Horn in the sense of having few non-Horn examples.

 \begin{corollary} The algorithm terminates in polynomial time if there are only polynomially many non-Horn examples w.r.t. $|\env(\varphi)|$ and $|\Vsf|$. \end{corollary} \begin{proof} If $k$ is polynomially bounded by $|\env(\varphi)|$ and $|\Vsf|$ then the claim is immediate from Theorem \ref{thm:termination}. \end{proof}